role

 Our goal was to convert fragmented practice data into meaningful insights — to show each student where they stood, and guide them

-Wrestling with Edge Cases : Iterating all the way
+Wrestling with Edge Cases : Locking it in from all ends

 We had to make sure that this works across all cohorts of our students based on their proficiency and while going through the flow multiple times, we realised we were missing out on a number of things which could essentially improve the overall experience once added.